We Protect Homeschool Freedoms

 - How much does it cost to join?

-A standard membership for a family for one year is $120, with special discounts and payment plans available.
+Membership dues for a family for one year are $130, with discounts and a payment plan available.
 You receive homeschooling-related legal advice and representation, along with many other member benefits, for a full year at far less than you would pay for an hour of an attorney’s time almost anywhere else.
 Find out more here.

 - How do I join HSLDA?